freenowtech/wave/CONTRIBUTING.md

 Feel like doing a bit more?
 You can check what is up for grabs in our public backlog and create a PR for it

+## Distribution channels

+We use [semantic release](https://semantic-release.gitbook.io/semantic-release) to automate our versioning and release process.
+Currently we have 3 distribution channels:

+-   `latest` tag (follows the [main](https://github.com/freenowtech/wave/tree/main) branch): It is used for releases on the current major (v2)
+-   `next` tag (follows the [next](https://github.com/freenowtech/wave/tree/next) branch): It is used for prereleases on the next major (v3)
+-   `release-1.34.x` tag (follows the [1.34.x](https://github.com/freenowtech/wave/tree/1.34.x) branch): It is used to provide maintenance on our previous major version (v1).
+For more information check [semantic-release maintenance releases guide](https://semantic-release.gitbook.io/semantic-release/recipes/release-workflow/maintenance-releases)

 ## Tools we use

 1. We use [styled-components](https://www.styled-components.com/) to style our components.